 Since our inception, we have devoted substantially all of our efforts to business planning, research and development, recruiting management and technical staff, acquiring operating assets and raising capital.
 Our research and development activities have included conducting pre-clinical studies, developing manufacturing methods and the manufacturing of our drug lenabasum for clinical trials and conducting clinical studies in patients.
-Three of the four clinical programs for lenabasum have been supported, by non-dilutive awards and grants.
-The National Institutes of Health, or NIH, is funding the majority of the clinical development costs for the DM and SLE Phase 2 clinical trials, and the Phase 2 clinical trial in cystic fibrosis has been supported by a \$5 million award from the Cystic Fibrosis Foundation Therapeutics, Inc., or CFFT, a non-profit drug discovery and development affiliate of the Cystic Fibrosis Foundation.
+Two of the four clinical programs for lenabasum are being supported by non-dilutive awards and grants.
+The National Institutes of Health, or NIH, has funded the majority of the clinical development costs for the DM Phase 2 clinical trial and is funding the SLE Phase 2 clinical trials.
+In cystic fibrosis, the Phase 2b clinical trial is being supported by the 2018 CFF Award and the Phase 2 clinical trial was partially funded by a \$5 million award (the "2015 CFFT Award Agreement") from the Cystic Fibrosis Foundation Therapeutics, Inc., or CFFT, a non-profit drug discovery and development affiliate of the Cystic Fibrosis Foundation.